DamonOehlman/out/README.md

 ## Redirecting out

-By default, out writes to `process.stdout` but can be redirected to other locations.
+By default, out writes to `process.stderr` but can be redirected to other locations.
 For instance, to direct nowhere, you can specify the following:

 ```js
 var out = require('out');